xamarin/WebSharp/docs/tutorials/geolocation/README.md

 <p><button id="findMe">Show my location</button></p>
 ```

-* An output area with the `id` of `location` that will display the location longitude and latitude on successful call to the geolocation api or the error(s) returned if the api was not able to complete successfully.
+* An output area with the `id` of `location` that will display the location longitude and latitude on a successful call to the geolocation API or the error(s) returned if the API was not able to complete successfully.

 ```javascript
 <p id="location"></p>
 ```

-* Our image area used to display the map image returned back from the geolocation api on succesful call.
+* Our image area used to display the map image returned back from the geolocation API on a successful call.

 ```javascript
     <div id="out">